TheDevMinerTV/UbuntuCreator/README.md

 A little bash-script for remastering of live-cds/dvds

-# Important
+## Important

-- Do not delete the UbuntuCreator directory after installation
+- **Do not delete the UbuntuCreator directory after installation**
 - Use the uninstaller script for that

-# Steps to setup the program
+## Steps to setup the program

-- Install the program by running: sudo bash ./install.sh
+- Install the program by running: `sudo bash ./install.sh`
-  This will setup the $PATH variable correctly and install some neccesary tools for the image generation
+\nThis will setup the $PATH variable correctly and install some neccesary tools for the image generation